Flood Information Brochure

 Village Flood insurance Rating

 The Village of Bartlett has continued to improve its classification in the National Flood Insurance Program’s (NFIP) Community Rating System (CRS) and has earned deep discounts on flood insurance for Bartlett residents.
-According to the Federal Emergency Management Agency (FEMA) the Village’s current CRS rating is 7.
-This means that Bartlett residents are eligible for a 15% premium discount for flood insurance policies and new federally guaranteed loans.
+According to the Federal Emergency Management Agency (FEMA) the Village’s current CRS rating is 6.
+This means that Bartlett's floodplain management activities qualifies its residents for a 20 percent discount in the premium cost of flood insurance for NFIP policies issued or renewed in Special Flood Hazard Areas on or after October 1, 2018.

 The NFIP rating system was implemented in 1990 to recognize and encourage community floodplain management activities that exceed the minimum standards.
 Under the rating program, the NFIP recognizes and adjusts flood insurance premium rates for communities that move to meet the three goals of the CRS: reducing flood losses; facilitating accurate insurance ratings; and promoting awareness of flood insurance.